evuez/evuez.github.io/projects/druid-failing-to-parse-elixir-with-megaparsec.md

 ## Line breaks and semicolons

-Remember when I said `data\n[:a]` is just a block of code with to separate statements?
+Remember when I said `data\n[:a]` is just a block of code with two separate statements?
 Well that's true, but it isn't _always_ true.
 It depends on what's at the end of your first line or at the start of your second line.

 ```
 a